gustavokuklinski/bit-rot/docs/bit-rot.md

 You probably have choices:

-Try to survive.
+- Try to survive.

-Go to the heliport and try to call for help.
+- Go to the heliport and try to call for help.

-Go to the mainland to check if everything is okay.
+- Go to the mainland to check if everything is okay.

-Secure the factory and return to Rio as a hero.
+- Secure the factory and return to Rio as a hero.

-Exit the game.

 Welcome to BITROT.